 This park was developed in the summer of 2004.
 It is divided into two parks, Wedgewood North and Wedgewood South.
-This land is adjacent to the Pine River, and has about 2 miles of hiking trails, fishing areas, picnic tables, benches, picnic shelter, and a parking lot.
+This land is adjacent to the Pine River, and has about 2 miles of hiking trails, fishing areas, picnic tables, benches, a picnic shelter, and a parking lot with a port-a-potty.
 A large sitting area with a perennial bed, adjacent to an apartment complex for the elderly has recently been completed.
 CODE: SU